doridori/Dynamo/README.md

 Wiki
 ----

-This Wiki for this repo contains doumentation about how to use this library.
-Check it out.
+The Wiki for this repo contains doumentation about how to use this library.
+[Check it out](https://github.com/doridori/Dynamo/wiki).

 Download
 --------